vsivsi/meteor-job/README.md

 ### `Job.startJobs(root, [options], [callback])`

-This feature is still immature.
 Starts the server job Collection.

 `options`: No options currently

 `callback(error, result)` -- Result is true if successful.
+On Meteor Server or with Fiber support, errors will throw and the return value is the result.

 ```js
 Job.startJobs('jobQueue');  // Callback is optional